rzhangpku/VAA/README.md

 ```

 ## Validate
-The validation process is contained in each training process, and you can validate by just running the training file to get the results before training.
+The validation process is contained in each training process.
+And you can validate by just running the training scripts to get the validation results before training.

 ## Test
 ### QQP and SNLI
-The test process is contained in each training epoch for QQP and SNLI datasets.
+The testing processes are contained in each training epoch for QQP and SNLI datasets.

 ### MultiNLI
-For MultiNLI dataset, the following scripts should be run to get submission files and then submit the files to [MultiNLI Matched Open Evaluation](https://www.kaggle.com/c/multinli-matched-open-evaluation) and [MultiNLI Mismatched Open Evaluation](https://www.kaggle.com/c/multinli-mismatched-open-evaluation).
+For MultiNLI dataset, the following scripts should be run to get submission files, and then the files should be submited to [MultiNLI Matched Open Evaluation](https://www.kaggle.com/c/multinli-matched-open-evaluation) and [MultiNLI Mismatched Open Evaluation](https://www.kaggle.com/c/multinli-mismatched-open-evaluation).

 ```
 python esim_mnli_test.py